Lahey Hospital & Medical Center Site Facilities

 Visiting lecturers from the field of gastroenterology/hepatology and related subspecialties lecture on pertinent state-of-the-art topics.
 Fellows have the opportunity to review cases and have informal discussions with the outside guests.

-Twice a week during the summer months, attending physicians cover pertinent and practical diagnostic and management issues in hepatology and gastroenterology.
+Didactic talk in which attending physicians cover pertinent and practical diagnostic and management issues in hepatology and gastroenterology.
 This lecture series is geared to the needs of the fellow as they transition from internist to gastroenterologist.

 Morbidity & Mortality Conference